CaptainCodeman/firestore-converter/README.md

 The `Timestamp` likewise represents Firestore Timestamp data in a consistent way, to make it easy to use the conversion functions to translate to and from regular JavaScript Date objects.

-Finally, the `Converter` interface provides access to several functions to transform between the various `Timestamp` and `Binary` representations and regular JavaScript Date Objects, `Uint8array` typed arrays, and Base64 or Hex encoded strings.
+Finally, the `Adapter` interface acts as an adapter between the two Firebase SDKs and provides access to several functions to transform between the various `Timestamp` and `Binary` representations and regular JavaScript Date Objects, `Uint8array` typed arrays, and Base64 or Hex encoded strings.
+It also provides an SDK agnostic way to create the sentinel fields used to update arrays, delete fields and set server timestamps.

 ### Object Model and DB Model